confluentinc/ksql/docs/developer-guide/ksqldb-reference/show-topics.md

 between each of the topic partition's latest and earliest offset.

-For non-compacted topics, for example those normally backing a stream, this number is the _actual_ row count in the topic.
+For non-compacted topics, like those normally backing a stream, this number is the _actual_

+row count in the topic.

 For compacted topics, like those normally backing a table, this number is the _maximum_ row